chef/automate/dev-docs/[Draft]Automate HA document_Internal_preview.md

 ### Error: Cached artifact not found in offline mode

-**Reason behind error:** This error usually comes in airgap environment,When a packge will try to pull any dpendency from internet in that case this error will come.
+**Reason behind error:** This error usually comes in airgap environment, When a packge will try to pull any dpendency from internet in that case this error will come.

 **Steps to resolve:** To resolve this error,We have to use --airgap-bundle option along with the restore command.
 Please find the name of the airgap bundle from the path /var/tmp. the airgap bundle file would be something like frontend-20210908093242.aib